zenglekidd/PatreonScan/README.md

 # PatreonScan
 Find Patreon page of a random person.
-It's fun to explore what another human being doing that might inspire you.
+It's fun to explore what another human being doing.
+That might inspire you.

 ## In Action
 ![animatic](https://github.com/zenglekidd/PatreonScan/blob/master/animatic.gif)